-Coach Whitehurst has completed his second year as the head men's soccer coach at the University of Pittsburgh at Bradford.
+Coach Whitehurst in entering his third year as the head men's soccer coach at the University of Pittsburgh at Bradford.

-In his second season, the Panthers grabbed a pair of AMCC victories and a draw, still win a chance to qualify for the conference championship tournament on the last day of the season.
+In his second season, the Panthers grabbed a pair of AMCC victories and a draw, still with a chance to qualify for the conference championship tournament on the last day of the season.

 Junior Ryuta Hayakawa earned All-AMCC honors under Whitehurst's guidance.